Jon Batiste: Influences and music style

+About his 2024 album Beethoven Blues, Batiste told The New York Times that Beethoven's music "is so very African, filled with polyrhythms" and the "feeling" of the blues.
+Batiste's original compositions on the album include "Dusklight Movement", inspired both by the "Moonlight" Sonata, and a bit by B.B.
+King's "The Thrill Is Gone".

 Activism and philanthropy

-Batiste was born into a family active in the struggle against racial segregation in the United States; his grandfather David Gauthier was president of the Louisiana Postal Workers Union, involved in the 1968 labor strike sponsored by the Memphis, Tennessee, Department of Public Works for higher wages and safer working conditions.
-The protest led to the presence of Martin Luther King Jr., where he delivered his "I've Been to the Mountaintop" speech, the day before his assassination.
+Batiste was born into a family active in the struggle against racial segregation in the United States; his grandfather, David Gauthier, was president of the Louisiana Postal Workers Union, involved in the 1968 labor strike sponsored by the Memphis, Tennessee Department of Public Works for higher wages and safer working conditions.

-The singer is a supporter of civil rights, the fight against racism, participating publicly in numerous demonstrations, including the marches promoted by the Black Lives Matter movement.
+Batiste is a supporter of civil rights and the fight against racism, participating publicly in numerous demonstrations, including the marches promoted by the Black Lives Matter movement.
 Following the murder of George Floyd in June 2020, Batiste organized peaceful protests in New York City against police brutality in the United States.

 Through the single "We Are", he supports the Equal Justice Initiative of attorney and activist Bryan Stevenson.
-Batiste is also among the sponsors of several initiatives, including Innocence Project, the NAACP Legal Defense and Educational Fund, and The Legacy Museum.
+Batiste is also among the sponsors of several initiatives, including the Innocence Project, the NAACP Legal Defense and Educational Fund, and The Legacy Museum.